This article covers:

 Except minors and agricultural workers, all employees in Washington must be provided rest breaks that last at least ten minutes for every four hours of consecutive work.

-These rest breaks should ideally be scheduled in middle of the employee’s four consecutive hours of work.
-Employers can also allow employees to take mini breaks i.e. very short periods of breaks scattered throughout a period of four hours, that add up to ten minutes.
-Employees in Washington can not waive rest breaks.
+These rest breaks should ideally be scheduled in the middle of every four-hour work period.
+Employers may also allow employees to take mini-breaks i.e., very short periods spread over four hours, totaling up to ten minutes.
+Employees in Washington cannot waive rest breaks.

 What are Washington Meal Break Laws?